majowyporanek/majowyporanek/README.md

-### Hi there 👋
+### Hi 👋
-:blond_haired_woman:
+About me

+:woman_student:	an applied Computer Science student
+:woman_technologist:	aspiring web-developer

-- 🔭 I’m currently working on my Applied Computer Science degree
+🔭 I’m currently working on ...getting a degree
-- 🌱 I’m currently learning FrontEnd path...
+🌱 I’m currently learning...
+Alghoritms and Data Structures, Java and more...
+💬 Ask me about ... anything

 <!--
 **majowyporanek/majowyporanek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.